abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/Multi-lingual Entity.md

 - 82% of European consumers are less likely to buy online if the site is not in their native tongue ([Eurobarometer survey](http://europa.eu/rapid/pressReleasesAction.do?reference=IP/11/556)).
 - 72.4% of global consumers are more likely to buy a product if the information is available in their own language ([Common Sense Advisory](http://www.commonsenseadvisory.com/)).
-- The English language currently only accounts for 31% of all online use, and more than half of all searches are in languages other than English.ss
+- The English language currently only accounts for 31% of all online use, and more than half of all searches are in languages other than English.
 - Today, 42% of all Internet users are in Asia, while almost one-quarter are in Europe and just over 10% are in Latin America.

 - Foreign languages have experienced exponential growth in online usage in the past decade -- with Chinese now officially the [second-most-prominent-language](http://english.peopledaily.com.cn/90001/90776/90882/7438489.html) on the Web.
 [Arabic](http://www.internetworldstats.com/stats7.htm) has increased by a whopping 2500%, while English has only risen by 204%